Nonlinear dynamics and stability analysis of locally-active Mott memristors using a physics-based compact model: Introduction

 Finally, in Section 6 we apply several global methods, such as the nullclines and numerical phase portrait analyses, to understand qualitative behaviors about the non-hyperbolic centers in this example 2D nonlinear system.
-We found that each of the three circuit parameters acts as a bifurcation parameter that switches the stability of a fixed point across a center.
-We verified that there exists a supercritical 2D Hopf bifurcation, i.e., the creation of a stable limit cycle encircling an unstable spiral as the fixed point switches its stability from stable to unstable.
-We also noticed that the growth of bifurcation amplitude versus the bifurcation parameter as well as the limit cycle period are distinctive than the general predictions and depend on the choice of bifurcation parameter.
-We conclude the paper with brief remarks about the application implications of locally-active memristors and scalable neuromorphic dynamic neurons with high degree of complexity.
+We found that each of the three circuit parameters ($R_\text{s}$, $C_\text{p}$ and $V_\text{dc}$) acts as a bifurcation parameter that switches the stability of a fixed point as the parametric (trace,~determinant) locus crosses a center.
+We verified that there exists a supercritical 2D Hopf-like bifurcation, i.e., the creation of a stable limit cycle encircling an unstable spiral as the fixed point switches its stability from stable to unstable.
+We also noticed that the limit cycle appears abruptively over an extremely thin bifurcation parameter interval, a phenomenon known as ``Canard explosion'' for relaxation oscillations in chemical and biological systems~\cite{Krupa01,Rotstein12}.
+This is a prominent distinction than the classical Hopf bifurcation, which predicts a gradual growth proportional to the square root of the bifurcation parameter.
+Each bifurcation parameter has a different bifurcation growth characteristics.
+We end the section with a comparison between experimental limit cycle characteristics of a VO$_2$ relaxation oscillator and SPICE simulations based on the Mott memristor model, showing excellent agreements between them.

+We conclude the manuscript with brief remarks about the application implications of locally-active memristors and scalable neuromorphic dynamic neurons with high degree of complexity.